-The IRIG functionality in the LS-50 supports three Class-I IRIG frame formats including "A," "B," and "G." To select the appropriate code format, the user invokes the IRIG Code a the drop down list command and selects from the drop-down list.
+The IRIG functionality in the LS-50 supports three Class-I IRIG frame formats including "A," "B," and "G." To select the appropriate code format, the user invokes the IRIG Code command and selects from the drop-down list.

 3.1.4.1.2 Input Source